daghassi/vibe-grading/README.md

 # vibe-grading
-AI Grading assistant plugin for gradescope
+AI Grading assistant plugin for gradescope at Beaverhacks 2025